wendyverdonk93/docs/content/integrations/hosted/lightspeed_app/manual.md

 ---

 ### Introduction
-This is a beta version of the Lighstpeed app, please contact the Integration team when using it.
+This is a beta version of the Lightspeed app, please contact the Integration team when using it.
 You can find the contact details below.
-For the core Lighstpeed integration, please find information [here](https://docs.multisafepay.com/integrations/hosted/lightspeed_core/)
+For the core Lightspeed integration, please find information [here](https://docs.multisafepay.com/integrations/hosted/lightspeed_core/)

 {{% introduction_hosted "Lightspeed" %}}